DasithEdirisinghe/glb2usdz/README.md

       }
 ```

-* SQS will trigger the lambda function

-* Configure and setup the AWS resources according to the above architecture
+* Lambda handler will do the convertion and upload it in to the S3 and update the dynamoDB entry.

+* Converted file initially will be saved in EFS.
+Then the uploading and updating will take place.

+* AWS Endpoints have used to communicate with S3 and dynamoDB in a more secure manner.
+(No use of internet)

 ## Using <glb2usdz>